The One with the Morning After: Plot

-The fight between Ross and Rachel is even worse than the night before when they took a break from their relationship.
-Rachel gets even angrier with Ross as he tries to talk to her and settle things between the two of them.
-She is upset that she had to hear everything that happened between Ross and Chloe from Gunther, and she gets furious when Ross accidentally lets slip out that Chloe was still in his apartment when Rachel had come over to get back together earlier that morning.
-Rachel then tries to make Ross see her perspective by mocking him and creating a scenario where she sleeps with another man.
-Chandler and Joey want to leave, but Ross tells Rachel he was planning on tell her everything but Chandler and Joey told him not to.
-Humiliated, the boys decide not to leave the bedroom, but the four friends get so hungry that they eat the Waxine, which happens to be organic, but not edible.
+The fight between Ross and Rachel is even worse than the one they had the night before when they took a break from their relationship.
+A furious Rachel demands that Ross leave, but he insists that they talk.
+Rachel, who is upset that she had to hear everything that happened between Ross and Chloe from Gunther, gets even more furious when Ross accidentally lets slip out that Chloe was still in his apartment when Rachel visited him earlier that morning.
+Rachel then tries to make Ross see her perspective creating a mock scenario of her sleeping with Mark.
+Chandler and Joey want to leave, but Ross tells Rachel he wanted to tell her everything but Chandler and Joey told him not to.
+Humiliated, Chandler and Joey decide not to leave the bedroom, but they, along with Monica and Phoebe, get so hungry that they eat the Waxine, which happens to be organic, but not edible.

-At 3:00 a.m., Ross is still trying to get Rachel to forgive him.
-Just as it seems as though Rachel might forgive him, Ross starts touching her and kissing her, but she stands up and slaps his hands away, telling him to go home.
-Suddenly, Ross walks over to her and tries again to tell her that they can work past this.
-He then tells her that he cannot imagine his life without her.
-Both start to cry as Ross gets down on his knees and begs for forgiveness.
-Rachel refuses, telling him that she cannot forgive him because she cannot stop picturing Ross with Chloe and that there is nothing he can say or do, because it has changed everything between them forever.
-The two sadly part, leaving Ross devastated and saying "This can't be it."
-To which Rachel wonders, "Then how come it is?"
+At 3:00 a.m., Ross is still trying to get Rachel to forgive him and starts touching her and kissing her, but she stands up and slaps his hands away, telling him to go home.
+Ross walks over to her and tries again to tell her that they can work things out and that he cannot imagine his life without her.
+Both start to cry (as do the others in the bedroom) as Ross gets down on his knees and begs for forgiveness.
+Rachel tells Ross that she cannot forgive him because she cannot stop picturing him with Chloe and that there is nothing he can say or do, because it has changed everything between them forever.
+The two sadly part, leaving Ross devastated and saying, "This can't be it."
+Rachel replies, "Then how come it is?"

-The episode ends with the other four finally being able to get out of the bedroom and find Rachel on the couch, and Ross nowhere to be seen.
+The episode ends as the other four finally leave the bedroom and find Rachel on the couch, and Ross nowhere to be seen.
 Monica wraps a blanket over Rachel as the other three quietly cross the room to go to their respective homes.